15 Best Things to Do in Petrified Forest National Park

 Distance (Roundtrip): 2.6 miles / 4.2 km

-That being said, I personally find the Historic Blue Forest Trail to be the better of the two, but I highly encourage you to read my separate article if you’re interested in seeing what it takes to combine the two trails.
+That said, I personally find the Historic Blue Forest Trail to be the better and prettier of the two, but I highly recommend reading my separate article if you’re interested in seeing what it takes to combine the two day hikes into one.

 Read My Separate Post: Historic Blue Forest Trail